sourcectl/webpage/src/pages/changelog/entry/2021-05-02-repository-checks-readme.md

 ---
 layout: ../../../layouts/NewsSingleViewLayout.astro
-title: "Repository Checks: New check \"README\""
+title: 'Repository Checks: New check "README"'
 pubDate: '2021-05-02'
-cover: "/images/changelog/2021-05-02-repository-checks-readme/readme.png"
+cover: '/images/changelog/2021-05-02-repository-checks-readme/readme.png'
-images: ["/images/changelog/2021-05-02-repository-checks-readme/readme.png"]
+images: ['/images/changelog/2021-05-02-repository-checks-readme/readme.png']
-description: "Does your repository contain a README?
-Now, sourcectl can check this!"
+description: 'Does your repository contain a README?
+Now, sourcectl can check this!'
 ---

 Today we are introducing a new Repository Check: The **README**.

-For many of us engineers, placing a *README.md* file into the repository root seems to be obvious.
+For many of us engineers, placing a _README.md_ file into the repository root seems to be obvious.
 However, when we are in a rush, we all know what will happen: We overlook the most obvious things.
-Like placing a *README.md* file into the repository root.
+Like placing a _README.md_ file into the repository root.

 We can't prevent forgetting it, but we can remind you about fixing this.